 If your outer trach tube comes out, do not be alarmed, your airway or stoma will not close right away.
 You will still be able to breath, but the outer tube needs to be replaced right away.

-If you have a permanent stoma your doctor made it to always stay open even without a tube.
-The tube is used to keep the stoma from narrowing over a long period of time.
+If you have a permanent laryngectomy stoma your doctor made it to always stay open even without a tube.
+The laryngectomy tube is used to keep the stoma from narrowing over a long period of time.

 The air you breathe through your trach/stoma will no longer pass through the nasal passages which moistens the air.
 Breathing dry air through your trach/stoma can cause irritation or infection called tracheitis.
-Humidification can help prevent tracheitis and mucous plugs from forming.
+Humidification can help prevent tracheitis and mucus plugs from forming.

 When to Call